ironhack-labs/lab-dom-ironhack-cart/README.md

 ![](https://i.imgur.com/J8aserm.png)

-The two inputs inside of `tfoot` represent the name of the new product and the unit price, respectively.
-The "Create Product" button should add a new product to the cart when triggered.
+The two inputs inside of `tfoot` represent the new product's name and the unit price, respectively.
+When triggered, the "Create Product" button should add a new product to the cart.

 Add a `click` event handler to the "Create Product" that will take a function named `createProduct` as a callback.

-In `createProduct` you should target the name and unit price input DOM nodes, extract their values, add a new row to the table with the product name and unitary price, as well as the quantity input and "Remove" button, and ensure that all of the functionality works as expected.
+In `createProduct`, you should target the name and unit price input DOM nodes, extract their values, add a new row to the table with the product name and unitary price, as well as the quantity input and "Remove" button, and ensure that all of the functionality works as expected.

 Remember, the new product should look undistinguished and behave like any of the products previously included in the cart.
-As such, one should be able to calculate its subtotal when the "Calculate All" button is clicked, and remove the product.
+As such, one should be able to calculate its subtotal when the "Calculate All" button is clicked and remove the product.

 When the product creation is finalized, please, clear the input fields in the creation form.